 Situated in the middle of the vast Mojave Desert, America's Playground was created entirely to entertain and has been described as the world's largest theme park.
-This psychedelic city of sin welcomes around 40 million visitors each year to its lavish hotels and casinos.
+This psychedelic city of indulgence welcomes around 40 million people each year to its lavish hotels and casinos.
 Visitors today are amazed that only 80 years ago this thriving metropolis was a backwater whose only guests were railway passengers on the long journey between Los Angeles and Salt Lake City.

 This changed in March 1931 when the State of Nevada legalised gambling; one month later the city issued six licenses.
 Then in 1946, Mafia don Ben 'Bugsy' Siegel opened the sensationally lavish Flamingo Hilton on Highway 91.
 Las Vegas Boulevard was born and the city would never be the same.

-Soon stars like Elvis, Liberace, and Sinatra were making the pilgrimage to what was fast becoming America's premier entertainment centre.
-In the early days the Mafia dominated the gambling industry but in the 1960s their influence waned and soon all the large hotels and casinos were controlled by big business.
+Soon, stars like Elvis, Liberace, and Sinatra were making the pilgrimage to what was fast becoming America's premier entertainment centre.
+In the early days, the Mafia dominated the gambling industry but in the 1960s their influence waned and soon all the large hotels and casinos were controlled by big business.

 Although the principal draw card is still gambling, Las Vegas is now marketed as a family destination with no shortage of theme parks, shopping malls, and golf courses.
 However, the vast majority of visitors come to gamble or party and the incredible displays are mostly designed to lure passers-by into the casinos.
-Be careful, once there, it's hard to leave.

 No expense was spared building the Venetian Hotel, aimed to recreate the city of Venice in the Nevada Desert, and the result is fairly spectacular.
 Guests can travel around the hotel in a gondola - real canals run through the grounds - and a replica of St Mark's Square and the Basilica turns from night to day every three hours.
 Visitors have to look carefully to notice that the sky is actually a vast fresco.
 The only things missing are the pigeons and the backpackers.
 The casino itself is massive, featuring something like 2,500 slot machines and 125 gaming tables.
 For guests taking a break from the tables, there are five swimming pools, a fitness centre, and 17 restaurants - mostly pizzerias.
 One of the main attractions is Madame Tussauds Las Vegas, a wax museum presenting some of the world's biggest icons including stars, politicians, record-breaking athletes, and legends.